 Post Training Support

-For help with advice on the test user, come and ask someone on our chat service between 10am – 12pm and 2pm – 4pm daily.
+For advice on the test user, talk to a member of our team via our Live Chat service, available between 10am – 12pm and 2pm – 4pm on week days.

 Before you start building tests